FISHARMNIC/docs/resources/pages/Dynamics/explanation.md

 Memory allocation/deallocation is done automatically by HAM.
 In order to do this, it uses a [garbage collection system](https://github.com/FISHARMNIC/RollCall) (called RollCall) that I designed.
 Shortly explained, all data that has been allocated via RollCall can only have one owner at a time.
 If at any point that owner looses its reference, the data is now free to be collected.

 A `dynamic type` is any form of data that has been allocated via RollCall.
 All Dynamics are supersets of normal types and format types, meaning that you can turn any type into a dynamic.
-This is done by writing `TYPE:dynamic`, such as `p8:dynamic`.
+This is done by writing `TYPE:dynamic`, such as `p8:dynamic` (also known as the `array8` type).
+If you want the *elements* of an array to be dynamic, do `TYPE:dynamicChildren`.

 When you do something such as create a new instance of an array or format, that data automatically turned into a dynamic type.